Magic-Discord/Midterm/PROCEDURES.md

     **Option 1**

-    From the _terminal_, navigate to the appropriate assignment part subfolder using the `cd` command.
+    From the _terminal_, navigate to the appropriate midterm part subfolder using the `cd` command.
 For example:
     ```bash
     cd 01-hello/